willarliss/GeneralLoss/documentation/loss_functions.md

 ### Description
 Binary cross entropy loss for binary classification.
 ### Parameters
- - y: pass
+ - y: A Nx1 array of binary targets.
- - y_hat: pass
+ - y_hat: A Nx1 array of probabilisitc predictions.
+ ### Returns
+ - A Nx1 array of computed losses.

 ___
 # cce_loss